jackOfAllNames/Alx_DjangoLearnLab/Introduction_to_Django/LibraryProject/bookshelf/delete.md

-# Create a Book instance
+# Delete the Book instance

-This shows how the book is created in the Django shell.
+This removes the book and shows the table is empty.

 ## Command
 ```python